junxit/us-congress-bills-111/metadata.md

 - 2010-03-04 — Introduced in House
 - 2010-03-04 — Introduced in House
 - 2010-03-04 — Referred to the House Committee on Foreign Affairs.
+- 2010-05-12 — Considered under suspension of the rules. (consideration: CR H3418-3420)
+- 2010-05-12 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1143.
+- 2010-05-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-12 — Mr. Engel moved to suspend the rules and agree to the resolution, as amended.
+- 2010-05-12 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H3418)
+- 2010-05-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H3418)